 At Manhattan College in New York, the School of Business teamed up with Campus Ministry and Social Action for a Fair Trade pop-up store on campus during Christmastime.
 Manhattan College was the first Fair Trade Certified College in New York City, which means they must carry a certain number of items in their cafeterias and in their bookstore that were produced by farmers and artisans who receive fair wages and can perform their duties in a safe working environment.
 Aileen Farrelly, assistant professor and assistant dean in the School of Business, said, “Fair Trade embodies our Lasallian values, is critical to the College’s mission, and using fair trade products to launch this project helped our students learn about all aspects of running a business.”
 The pop-up store was called Fair Trade Fuel and students were responsible for accounting and financing, marketing and publicity.
 They sold chocolate, crafts, and clothing to their campus community over the course of three days.
 It was so successful that they held another sale around Valentine’s Day, selling Fair Trade chocolate and flowers.

-Equal Exchange is an ideal partner for colleges and universities interested in hosting similar pop-up sales.
+Equal Exchange is an ideal partner for groups who are interested in hosting similar pop-up sales.
 We offer discounted wholesale pricing to organizations that want to sell organic coffee (in packages or freshly brewed at a coffee kiosk), tea, chocolate bars, olive oil and cocoa.
 You choose cases of what you want to sell, then mark up the products at prices that help you reach your fundraising goals or just covers your costs and promotes Fair Trade.
 We can offer best selling product suggestions, pricing recommendations, and promotional materials to help make your sale a success.
 Our customer service team is available M-F 9-5 Eastern at 774-776-7366 to help.

 2- Recruit a strong team: Find volunteers who are interested in social justice but also look for helpers who are studying finances, accounting, sales and marketing.
 Put a call out for help on Facebook and at the school’s Volunteer or Ministries fair.
 Professors are also great mentors to help guide you.